abhishek-ghose/blog/_posts/2017-04-26-hello-new-blog.markdown

-Moving to a new place can often be exciting, hectic and even tiresome, all at the same time.
-I am moving my blog, from [here](http://quipu-strands.blogspot.com/), and it’s none of those.[^1]
+Moving to a new place can be hectic and tiresome.
+I am moving my blog, from [here](http://quipu-strands.blogspot.com/), and it’s none of those.[^1] /s

 I tend towards writing technical posts when I tend towards writing at all these days, and [blogger](https://www.blogger.com) doesn’t give me the presentation options I need.
-So, for now, its GitHub pages[^2], but with my own domain.
+So, for now, its GitHub pages, but with my own domain.
 That way, if I decide to move again, my (almost non-existent) readers won’t be sent scrambling to find my (almost non-existent) content.

 The old blog was titled “Random Thoughts”.
 I wanted something different and bit more original this time, so I Googled “Not So Random Thoughts”.
 Obviously.
-Yeah, right.

 So many hits it isn't even funny.
 So many, that you couldn't squint and ignore.
 And that is exactly why you are stuck with "A Not So Primordial Soup"; which, by the way, does a good job of telling you that this is going to be a mixed bag of the deep and the frivolous.

 Just for the record, "The Psionic Poodle" was on the list.
-In case you were wondering if I can be fun.
+Since that isn't the title, joy to us, things could have been worse.

+I have been asked about the domain name "quipu strands" (by the 3 and a 1/2 readers I have) .
+These were a device used by the Incas to record information, and well, the blog is like my recording device.
+Hence the name.
+You can read more about them on [Wikipedia](https://en.wikipedia.org/wiki/Quipu).
+And [this](https://www.jstor.org/stable/659935?seq=1#metadata_info_tab_contents) {% cite 10.2307/659935 %} is probably one of the earliest articles detailing their use.

 Now for some quick tests to see if this platform holds up.
 Grouping them here, so that if I switch to a new platform/theme etc, I can use this post as a quick check to see if the various non-text entities I use are displayed correctly.
+My regression tests, if you will.

 * Math.
 Trust me this is going to come up.